-Who was this legendary figure who came flaunting herself (and her wealth) at King Solomon’s court?
+Who was she?
 Most probably she was from Ethiopia, a queen in her own right – a royal woman used to getting her own way and confidently sure of her worth.

 Were the Queen and King Solomon lovers?

 At one point in the story, the Sheban Queen says to Solomon ‘happy are your wives’.
 What does she mean?
 It’s ambiguous to say the least, and according to ancient tradition, the queen took a child back to Sheba – hers and Solomon’s.

 The emperor of Ethiopia traced his direct lineage from this baby.
 Needless to say, the Bible does not mention it.